GETTING A MARRIAGE LICENSE

 How to Apply for a License

 You must both apply in person for a marriage license.
 This requirement is applicable to both residents and nonresidents of the Commonwealth.
 You must jointly file intentions to marry, and you may do so with the city or town clerk in any community in the state.
 If one member of the couple is in the military, intentions may be filed by either party, providing one is a Massachusetts resident.
-If a person is incarcerated in a County house of correction or a State correctional facility, intentions may be filed by either party.
-A marriage license, once obtained, is valid for 60 days from the date intentions are filed and may be used in any Massachusetts city or town.
-It is not valid outside the Commonwealth.
+A marriage license, once obtained, is valid for 60 days from the date intentions are filed and may be used in any Massachusetts city or town, which includes all towns on Martha's Vineyard.

 There is a mandatory three-day waiting period.
 While Sundays and holidays are included in the three days, the day the application is made is not.
 For example, if you apply on Friday, your license will be issued on or after Monday.
 Check with your town clerk to determine whether you must pick it up in person, or if it can be mailed.